ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 Web 2.0 / 3.0 Arts Entrepreneurship: Make Your Passion Your Profession

-Arts Entrepreneurship Hero's Journey EntrepreneurshipTM
+Arts Entrepreneurship Hero's Odyssey EntrepreneurshipTM

-Watch Dr. E's Hero's Journey EntrepreneurshipTM Lecture
+Watch Dr. E's Hero's Odyssey EntrepreneurshipTM Lecture

 Homer's Odyssey